Co-occurring Mental Health and Substance Use Disorders Among Tennessee Adolescents

 Advocacy for the separated components of co-occurring psychiatric and substance abuse disorders have developed separately, mainly in the last sixty years.
 The efforts have not merged, consistent with existing parallel treatment systems, and possibly because formal acknowledgment of dual disorders followed widespread deinstitutionalization.
 During the time when most persons with severe psychiatric illnesses were institutionalized, lack of access to drugs and alcohol protected patients from developing obvious co-occurring substance abuse disorders.10 Now the problem of co-occurrence is so common among both persons first identified with substance abuse and persons first identified with psychiatric disorders that it cannot be ignored.
 Advocacy groups such as NAMI and the NMHA have taken positions that recognize the needs of persons with co-occurring disorders, but advocacy for dual disorders has yet to be fully integrated within any advocacy system.
 For at least ten million people nationwide who have dual disorders, has the time finally come for concerned stakeholders to begin concentrated advocacy focused on co-occurring psychiatric and substance abuse disorders?15

-References 1 Significant Events in the History of Addiction Treatment and Recovery in America.
-The National Council on Alcoholism and Drug Dependence, New York, NY, http://www.ncadd.org/history/events.html
+1 Significant Events in the History of Addiction Treatment and Recovery in America.
+The National Council on Alcoholism and Drug Dependence, New York, NY, https://www.ncadd.org/about-ncadd/about-us/timeline-of-events

 3 Al-Anon’s Twelve Steps and Twelve Traditions (1987), Al-Anon Family Group Headquarters, Inc., New York, NY